Chevrolet Conversion Overview

 1988-1999 Independent Front Suspension (IFS)

 Fitment of the Cummins engine is tight but results in a great conversion because you get to keep your IFS.
+A body lift IS NOT required.
 The space from the firewall to the core support makes it extremely difficult to use the mechanical cooling fan.
 Anything is possible just be prepared to use your creativity and doing a significant amount of front clip modifications and fabrication.
 We used side by side electric fans and even then space was tight.
-You will have to do some cutting to the engine mount perches to make room for the wider oil pan rail.
-A 3” body lift is a must with the mounts we offer and even then clearance is tight.
-To keep the engine and transmission angle correct you’ll need to space the transmission up 1 inch.
+You will have to do a little cutting to the engine mount perches to allow DCS engine mounts to be bolted to the frame.

 All GM transmission adapter plates use a 2003 – 2007 Ford 6.0L Power Stroke starter.
-We offer two styles of transmission controllers for the electronic transmissions- Please refer to the Automatic Transmission Controller article for more information.
+Please refer to the Automatic Transmission Controller article for more information.

 “Turbo” TH 350 / TH400